 - Demonstrate effective critical-thinking skills

 - Demonstrate compliant, ethical behavior necessary to perform Health Information Technology duties, as described by the American Health Information Management Association Code of Ethics and Standards of Ethical Coding.

 If you have previously attended college, you may already have a head start toward your degree.
 See an SC4 advisor for additional information.

-- Complete BIO 271 Human Anatomy and Physiology I or BIO 272 Human Anatomy and Physiology II with a grade of “C” or better.
+- Complete BIO 271 - Human Anatomy and Physiology I or BIO 272 - Human Anatomy and Physiology II (for new students) with a grade of “C” or better.

-- Complete CIS 115 Microcomputer Applications or CIS 114 Computer Applications for Healthcare Professionals with a grade of “C” or better.
+- Complete CIS 115 - Microcomputer Applications with a grade of “C” or better.

 Pre-application requirements must be completed and an Allied Health application to the Health Information Technology program must be received by June 30 for admission to program in fall semester.

 This is not a competitive admission program, however, space is limited.
 Thirty seats will be available each fall semester.
 Seats will be filled on a first-qualified, first-served basis.
 Therefore, fulfillment of these requirements does not guarantee immediate admission to the program.
 Students may be waitlisted for the next available program start.